 Operating outside the confines of the studio system, Esper could thumb his nose at the censors.
 Hildegarde cheerfully recalled the outrage they caused in some quarters: “The Hays Office—they hated us.
 You see they couldn’t stop us and that made them awful mad…they didn’t like anything we were doing.
 The only reason we liked it so well was because it was making money for us.”
 If necessary, Esper would reedit his reels to appease local law enforcement, but, all in all, Dwain and Hildegarde Esper were the Bonnie and Clyde of onscreen taboo.

-Jump cuts, temporal leaps, massive continuity gaps, and all manner of experimental devices—stuff that might not startle us that much in, say, a Godard film—proves deeply unsettling in the context of a 1930s movie aiming for the aesthetic of a Universal horror film.
+Jump cuts, temporal leaps, massive continuity gaps, and all manner of experimental devices—stuff that might not startle us that much in, say, a Godard film—prove deeply unsettling in the context of a 1930s movie aiming for the aesthetic of a Universal horror film.
 These formal eccentricities not only make us laugh at the incompetence of the filmmaker, but they also fray at our nerves and jolt us into nervous laughter.

 Similarly, nobody in this film acts like a human being—not the scheming widow who speaks in a monotone, not the gregarious cat-skin merchant, not the chorus girl dancing around her hotel room in her underwear for no reason.
 The magic of Hollywood acting resides in the fact that actors give us evenly stylized behavior and we accept it as reality.
 The black magic of Maniac gives us unevenly stylized behavior—that makes us feel like we’re watching any number of more famous horror movies through a distorting mirror.
 We behold a universe unthinkably out of kilter.